Detroit Red Wings: Logo and uniforms

 The Red Wings unveiled a uniform patch on September 27, 2016, to honor Gordie Howe, who died on June 10, 2016.
 The patch was a depiction of Howe's jersey number 9 and was worn by the team above the logo on the front of the jersey on the left side of the chest for all 82 regular season games during the 2016–17 season.

 The Red Wings wore a specially designed one-time-only jersey for the Centennial Classic in Toronto against the Toronto Maple Leafs on January 1, 2017.
 It was a white jersey that had four stripes on the arms.
 Three of the stripes were red, while the fourth was silver.
 On the silver stripes were the years the Red Wings won the Stanley Cup.
 The logo and numbers were outlined in silver.

-For the 2020–21 season, the Red Wings would wear special "Reverse Retro" alternate jerseys designed by Adidas.
+For the 2020–21 season, the Red Wings wore special "Reverse Retro" alternate jerseys designed by Adidas.
 The uniform featured a white base and white sleeves inspired by the Red Wings' road uniforms of the Original Six era.
 Silver stripes replaced red stripes in commemoration of the team's 11 Stanley Cup championships and the 2017 Centennial Classic.
 A second "Reverse Retro" uniform was unveiled in the 2022–23 season, using the 1991–92 throwback uniform based on the original Cougars' uniforms but with a red base and black stripes.

 The Red Wings' logo received significant media attention in August 2017 when it was discovered that a white supremacist group used a modified version of it, in which the wheel's spokes consisted of the occult SS symbol Black Sun; it was the aegis of their shields during the Unite the Right rally in Charlottesville, Virginia.
 As a result, the Red Wings condemned the group for the usage of the logo and threatened legal action.

+On February 29, 2024, the Red Wings announced their first ever jersey patch advertisement with Priority, a local waste management company.

+For the Red Wings' appearance in the 2025 Stadium Series, they wore white uniforms with a script "Detroit" lettering in red.
+The lower sleeves and socks were predominantly red, and the trademark "winged wheel" logo is on the left shoulder.
+The "Hockeytown" slogan was placed on the right leg.
+The uniforms were generally inspired by Detroit's automotive industry and hockey culture.

+On September 15, 2025, the Red Wings unveiled their commemorative red and vintage white centennial season uniform, featuring visual nods from Detroit Cougars and Falcons designs, lace-up collars, and an original chain-stitched version of the "Winged Wheel" crest.